There’s nothing like The Block Glasshouse: Apartment 6 week 2 room reveals!

 “It’s fairly paired back as far as colour goes but it’s hardly boring,” said Carlene of their laundry.

-Michael and Carlene’s laundry was the first room the judges walked through and they were blown away.
+Michael and Carlene’s laundry was also the first room the judges walked through and they were blown away.

-Their choice of light got Neale’s tick of approval.
-“It feels like the ultimate laundry powder room with the ultimate laundry light — ultimate light all together!” said Neale.
+Their choice of light also got Neale’s tick of approval.
+“It definitely feels like the ultimate laundry powder room with the ultimate laundry light — ultimate light all together!” said Neale.
 He also complimented the very contemporary but classic styling.

-Real estate expert, John McGrath, joined the judging panel this week (in place of Darren Palmer) and he said this laundry “goes to a whole new level” and that it could be a significant room in helping to sell the apartment.
+Real estate expert, John McGrath, joined the judging panel this week (in place of Darren Palmer) and he said this laundry “goes to a whole new level” and that it could also be a significant room in helping to sell the apartment.

 Michael and Carlene took out first prize and will have a pretty $20,000 taken off their apartment’s reserve price at auction.